Does Baking Soda Clean Bathtubs?

 Can Lemon and Baking Soda Clean Bathtubs?

-Lemon is another common household ingredient that can be used for cleaning bathtubs.
+Lemon is another common household ingredient that cleans bathtubs.
 It helps eliminate hard water deposits and soap scum.
 It’s also great for removing stains because of its natural bleaching qualities.

 Here’s how you can use lemon with baking soda to make your bathtub sparkling clean: